lfit/itpol/kernel-developer-pgp-guide.md

 developers' public keys, then you can jumpstart your keyring by relying on key auto-discovery and auto-retrieval.
-GnuPG can piggyback on other delegated trust technologies, namely DNSSEC and TLS, to get you going if the prospect of starting your own Web of Trust going is too daunting.
+GnuPG can piggyback on other delegated trust technologies, namely DNSSEC and TLS, to get you going if the prospect of starting your own Web of Trust from scratch is too daunting.

 Add the following to your `~/.gnupg/gpg.conf`: